 The poodle has a reputation for not causing reactions in owners with allergies.
 The Labradoodle, a cross between a Labrador Retriever and a Poodle produces less dander than many other breeds, even though it has a long, curly coat.

-Maltese are small breed dogs with fur that has the consistency more like hair.
+Maltese are small breed dogs with fur that has a consistency more like hair.
 The Maltese doesn’t shed very much, has an excellent temperament, and is a popular breed with people that have allergy problems.